wbcolon/xPlay/README.md

 * iommi/fused/01 dopamine.flac

 The movie library is setup differently.
 It is possible to define tags to which base directories can be attached.
 The movie library scanner will not do a full recursive scan.
-It will scan only one sub directory further.
+It will scan only one subdirectory further.

 *Examples:*